-My regular readers know how much I love almond flour recipes.
-There are so many benefits, such as the rich nutty flavor, healthy fats, and being low in carbs.
-Plus it’s a wholesome, tasty way to make gluten free, grain free recipes while avoiding temperamental flour blends.
+My community readers know how much I love gluten-free recipes made with almond flour.
+It has a rich nutty flavor, plus it’s a wholesome, tasty way to make gluten free, grain free recipes while avoiding temperamental flour blends.

-Many recipes using almond flour, such as cookies, brownies, and muffins, taste so much like the traditional version the almond flour is undetectable.
-That is exactly what I wanted to achieve with this pancake recipe as well.
+Many recipes using almond flour, such as this viral almond flour zucchini bread and easy press-in almond flour pie crust taste so much like the traditional version the almond flour is undetectable.
+That is exactly what I wanted to achieve with this almond flour banana pancake recipe as well.

-- Pure maple syrup – Alternatively use honey, brown sugar, or a sugar free sweetener.
-It can also be left out all together for low carb pancakes.
+- Pure maple syrup – Alternatively use honey, brown sugar, or a sugar-free sweetener.
+It can also be left out all together.

 - Milk or non-dairy milk, such as almond milk or coconut milk